Chelsea Johnson

 International Fellow, Center for Climate and Energy Solutions

 Chelsea Johnson is an International Fellow at the Center for Climate and Energy Solutions (C2ES).
-Her work encompasses issues related to adaptation, loss and damage, and climate finance, including in the context of the United Nations Framework Convention on Climate Change (UNFCCC).
+Her work encompasses issues related to climate change resilience, adaptation, and loss & damage, including in the context of the United Nations Framework Convention on Climate Change (UNFCCC).
+Ms. Johnson also works on international and U.S. domestic adaptation issues, related to community and corporate resilience.

 Ms. Johnson holds a Master of Science in Environmental Sustainability with a focus on Environmental Justice, Sustainability, and Development from the University of Michigan and a Bachelor of Science in Environmental Earth Science from California Polytechnic State University, San Luis Obispo.